mindkin/hourfleet/docs/configure-businessmodel.md

 Across all 'allowed' juridictions you will need to define the number of characters that are supported in its license plates.

+> Note: Careful consideration is required in jurisdictions if you want to support custom/vanity plates, since the character limits may vary in each jurisdiction.

+For example to support most license plates (inc. custom/vanity plates):
+* In any U.S state: `Min=2, Max=8`
+* In United Kingdom: `Min=2, Max=8`
+* In New Zealand: `Min=2, Max=6`

 ### Carkits

 Does your network support cars with carkits installed?
 If so, who has authority to 'enroll' in having a carkit.